phanirithvij/changelognightlyviewer/README.md

 ## TODO

 - [ ] htmx ui and select only the specific elements from the server
+    - not possible to select multiple things from response
+    - I guess oob swap or client side scripting
 - [ ] client side caching to avoid requests
     - see if fly.io functions like this already without doing much
 - [ ] separate categories for first timers, top new, repeat performers?